songkane/cloud_doc/api-trunking.md

 1. To address #1，Tkestack will leverage k8s API chunking feature for pagination solution, API chunking  has the ability to break a single large collection request into many smaller chunks while preserving the consistency of the total request.
 Each chunk can be returned sequentially which reduces both the total size of the request and allows user-oriented clients to display results incrementally to improve responsiveness

-2. To address #2，`Label Selector` and `Field Selector` will be used for combination query,  client pass the key/value pair selector to api-server for querying a group of k8s objects
+2. To address #2，`labelSelector` and`fieldSelector` will be used for combination query,  client pass the key/value pair selector to api-server to get a group of k8s objects

 ## Main proposal

-This doc provides the guidance for back-end and front-end Dev that use an unified approach to implement pagination and combination query,  also clarify the apply condition and limitation
+This document provides the guidance for back-end and front-end developer that use an unified approach to implement pagination and combination query,  also clarify the apply condition and limitation

 ### K8s api chunking

- Api chunking (`APIListChunking`) enabled by default from k8s 1.9.
+ Api chunking (`APIListChunking`) enabled by default from k8s 1.9 and so does Tkestack.
 Below example show how to retrieve secret resource in pages and visit partial result sets by `kubectl`.
-Assume that `limit/pageSize` is `2` and total secrets is `7`, that means client have to issue 4 requests to server get all secret resource, you can refer to [design doc](https://github.com/caesarxuchao/community/blob/adfa4fe78921887d2ad6822df4d4f0957996ad73/contributors/design-proposals/api-machinery/api-chunking.md)  for the design details
+Assume that `limit` is `2` and total secrets is `7`, that means client have to issue 4 LIST requests to server get all secret resources, you can refer to [design doc](https://github.com/caesarxuchao/community/blob/adfa4fe78921887d2ad6822df4d4f0957996ad73/contributors/design-proposals/api-machinery/api-chunking.md)  for the design details
 ```
 root@VM-0-127-ubuntu:~# kubectl get secret -n test --chunk-size=2 -v=6
 I0817 17:46:49.463526    7765 loader.go:375] Config loaded from file:  /root/.kube/config